 Hybridization with Rainbow Trout is a major cause for the historical decline and continued imperilment of Gila Trout.

 Stocking of Rainbow Trout within the historical range of Gila Trout began in the early 1900's.
-Although current stocking of Rainbow Trout occurs only in locations considerable distance from extant Gila Trout populations, Rainbow Trout have become naturalized throughout the range of Gila Trout.
-Hybridization remains a prominent threat, as evidenced by loss of previously presumed pure populations (Iron Creek and McKenna Creek) and detection of introgression of Rainbow Trout genes in the Mogollon Creek population.
+Although current stocking of Rainbow Trout occurs only in locations considerably distanced from extant Gila Trout populations, Rainbow Trout have become naturalized throughout the range of Gila Trout.
+Hybridization remains a prominent threat, as evidenced by detection of introgression of Rainbow Trout genes in the Mogollon Creek population.
 Resolution of the Mogollon Creek hybridization included capture, genetic characterization, and spawning of Gila Trout from Mogollon Creek and restocking after a piscicide treatment to remove all remaining trout.
 In addition, effective barriers continue to play an important role in the protection of pure Gila Trout populations.
-A waterfall barrier on the upper West Fork Gila River was thought to be sufficient for protection of Gila Trout upstream; however, Rainbow and Brown trout were able to pass the waterfall during high flow events and resulted in hybridization of the Gila Trout population.
+A waterfall barrier on the upper West Fork Gila River was thought to be sufficient for protection of Gila Trout upstream; however, Rainbow and Brown trout were able to pass the waterfall during high flow events resulting in hybridization of the Gila Trout population.
 Augmentation of the waterfall or a new, constructed barrier will be necessary to protect Gila Trout in the upper West Fork Gila River.
 Hybridization is a threat to Gila Trout because it results in the loss of the unique genetic identity of the species, which represents its evolutionary history and local adaptation to the environments it inhabits.

 Continuous monitoring of the genetic structure of pure Gila Trout populations is necessary to ensure maintenance of the genetic purity of recovery populations by rapidly identifying compromised populations.
 Genetic diversity has been found to be low in the Spruce Creek lineage, and discussions have been ongoing to determine a strategy to preserve and ideally recover some of the genetic diversity in the lineage.
-This may result in mixing multiple lineages both in the wild and at Mora National Fish Hatchery.